Kartrexofficial/Coloros-BootAnimation-Template-Module/README.md

 # Introduction
-This an Custom Boot Animation Template for Coloros and Its Copycats
+This is an Custom Boot Animation Magisk Template Module for Coloros and Its Copycats

 ```
 • Coloros 12,13 & 14